 - Players should conduct themselves appropriately on and around the pitch.
-The Discipline Officer is responsible for appropriate intervention where this does not occur.
+The Discipline Officer is responsible for appropriate intervention where this does not happen.

 - Players are representatives of the traditions and history of the Club.
 They should conduct themselves in a manner befitting this.

 - Umpires and match officials should be treated with respect at all times.

 - Opposition players, supporters, coaches and managers should be welcomed and made to feel at home.

 - Membership fees are to be paid and membership forms completed and registered on time.
 (Until fees are paid and forms completed players cannot be registered and will be ineligible for selection).